Prostate cancer is the 2nd most frequent malignancy in men around the globe.

 Prevention

-The major risk comes into play with untreated prostate cancer.
+The primary risk lies in leaving prostate cancer untreated, which increases the likelihood of disease progression and metastasis.
 The patient needs to ensure they adhere to their doctor visits once prostate cancer is diagnosed.

 It is also important to get regular checkups at a doctor, especially since prostate cancer often does not produce early symptoms.
 This can help to ensure the disease is diagnosed before the cancer advances.